pymc-devs/pymc/GOVERNANCE.md

 acknowledge institutional participation in the project.
 These are Institutional Partners.

-An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties at an Institutional Partner.
+An Institutional Contributor is any individual Core Contributor who contributes to the project as part of their official duties at an Institutional Partner.
 Likewise, an Institutional Council Member is any Project Steering Council Member who contributes to the project as part of their official duties